cms-analysis/HiggsAnalysis-CombinedLimit/test/DatacardViewer/TASKS.md

 #List of tasks needed to be done:

-+ Add "Others" dialog in nuissances menu.
+Sorted by proprity:
 + Add Multiple root files support.
 *Suggestion:* create an object to store: filename => keylist.
++ Figure a way out to support root files with "RooWorkspace".
+*Suggestion:* Update JSRootIO to the newest version when possible, maybe support will be added.
++ Add "Configuration" to application, to adjust settings e.g. "MASS" parameter.
++ Redo 3 in 1 plot loading from all to on selected.
 + Improve datacardShapeMap parser.
-+ Add "Configuration" to application, to adjust settings e.g. "MASS" parameter.
++ Fix environment for Datacard.py and DatacardParser.py.
++ Add "Others" dialog in nuissances menu.
 + Add Server uploader response to the client.
-+ Fix environment for Datacard.py and DatacardParser.py.
-+ Update JSRootIO to the newest version when possible.
-+ Figure a way out to support RooWorkspace